ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 access, the client requests an access token from the authorization server.
 Before C can request the access token, C and AS must establish a secure communication channel.
-C must securely have obtained keying material to communicate with AS, and C must securely have received authorization information intended for C that states that AS is authorized to provide keying material concerning RS to C. Also, AS must securely have obtained keying material for C, and obtained authorization rules approved by the resource owner (RO) concerning C and RS that relate to this keying material.
+C must securely have obtained keying material to communicate with AS.
+Furthermore, C must verify that AS is authorized to provide access tokens (including authorization information) about RS to C.
+ Also, AS must securely have obtained keying material for C, and obtained authorization rules approved by the resource owner (RO) concerning C and RS that relate to this keying material.
 C and AS must use their respective keying material for all exchanged messages.
-How the security association between C and AS is established is not part of this document.
+How the security association between C and AS is bootstrapped is not part of this document.
 C and AS MUST ensure the confidentiality, integrity and authenticity of all exchanged messages.

 If C is constrained, C and AS should use DTLS to communicate with each other.
 But C and AS may also use other means to secure their communication, e.g., TLS.
-The used security protocol must provide confidentiality, integrity and authenticity, and enable the client to determine if it is the intended recipient of a message, e.g., by using an AEAD mechanism.
-C must also be able to determine if a response from AS belongs to a certain request.
-Additionally, the protocol must offer replay protection.
+The used security protocol must confirm with the communication security requirements in Section 6.2 of {{I-D.ietf-ace-oauth-authz}}.

 ## RawPublicKey Mode {#rpk-mode}